Skip to main content

 Security Features

-Granular control over website access by category, time of day, or specific URLs.
-Useful for businesses wanting to enforce acceptable use policies.
+Content Filtering Granular control over website access by category, time of day, or specific URLs.

-A built-in VPN server allows secure remote access.
-VPN client capabilities let you route all business traffic through commercial VPN services for additional privacy.
+VPN Services Built-in VPN server allows secure remote access.
+VPN client capabilities let you route traffic through commercial VPN services.

-Network-wide ad and tracker blocking reduces bandwidth consumption and improves privacy without installing software on individual devices.
+Ad Blocking Network-wide ad and tracker blocking reduces bandwidth consumption and improves privacy.

 Deployment Considerations